-- 1.Select appropriate model from Cooling/Heat Pump Airflow Table.
-Based on desired Airflow for your application select corresponding tap (A,B,C or D).
-Set dip switches 1 & 2 to the appropriate ON/OFF positions. - 2.
-Select appropriate Airflow adjustment factor for application (0%. +10%, -10%).
+1.Select appropriate model from Cooling/Heat Pump Airflow Table.
+A set of desired Airflow for your application select corresponding tap (A,B,C or D).
+Set dip switches 1 & 2 to the appropriate ON/OFF positions.
+Select appropriate Airflow adjustment factor for application

+(0%. +10%, -10%).
 Set dip switches 3 & 4 to the appropriate ON/OFF positions.

-3. If installed with Heater Kit: - Using Electric Heat Airflow Table, set dip switches 9, 10 and 11 to the appropriate ON/OFF positions based on Heater kit installed.
+J if installed with Heater Kit: Using Electric Heat Airflow Table, set dip switches 9, 10 and 11 to the appropriate ON/OFF positions based on Heater kit installed.
+If installed without Heater Kit:

-appropriate ONOPF positions based on Heater Kit Installed.
-If installed with out Heater Kit: Ensure dip switches 9, 10 and 11 are set to a valid heater kit selection.
+It installed without Heater Kit: Ensure dip switches 9, 10 and 11 are set to a valid heater kit selection.
 Example: The only valid heater kits for AVPTC183014 applications are 3, 5, 6, 8 and 10 kW.
 Failure to do so will result in a Heater Kit error code.